Spring Garden Revival

 Understanding Thatch Buildup in Lombard’s Heavy Clay Soils

-Lombard’s lawns are predominantly established on Drummer silty clay loam and similar heavy clay soil series, as identified by the USDA Web Soil Survey.
-These soils are poorly drained, with a high water table in spring (often 12-24 inches from the surface), and exhibit an alkaline pH (7.0-8.5).
-Such conditions create anaerobic environments that slow microbial activity and organic matter decomposition, leading to rapid thatch accumulation—especially under Kentucky bluegrass, the dominant turf species in the area.
-Illinois’ humid summers promote aggressive grass growth, while spring waterlogging and freeze-thaw cycles further hinder thatch breakdown.
-A healthy thatch layer should not exceed 0.5 inches; beyond this, problems compound: poor drainage, restricted air movement to roots, increased fungal disease risk, and drought stress.
+Lombard’s lawns are predominantly established on Drummer silty clay loam and similar heavy clay soils, as identified by the USDA Web Soil Survey for DuPage County.
+These soils are poorly drained, with a high water table in spring (often 12-24 inches from the surface), and feature an alkaline pH (7.0-8.5), which slows microbial activity and organic matter decomposition.
+The result is a tendency for thatch—a dense layer of undecomposed stems and roots—to accumulate more rapidly than in well-drained soils.
+Illinois’ humid summers promote vigorous Kentucky bluegrass growth, while spring waterlogging and freeze-thaw cycles further limit decomposition.
+A healthy thatch layer should not exceed 0.5 inches; beyond this, problems compound: poor drainage is exacerbated, air movement to roots is restricted, and fungal diseases (such as summer patch and necrotic ring spot) become more prevalent.
 Key indicators that dethatching is needed include:

 • Matted, spongy grass surface